laravel/docs/helpers.md

 <a name="method-str-replace-end"></a>
 #### `Str::replaceEnd()` {.collection-method}

-The `Str::replaceEnd` replaces the first occurrence of the given value only if the value appears at the end of the string:
+The `Str::replaceEnd` method replaces the last occurrence of the given value only if the value appears at the end of the string:

     use Illuminate\Support\Str;